GangLiTarheel/CUE/README.md

 ```
 The shiny app will save the list of well imputed probes.
 Users can use the previous code to subset the output probes.

+The final QC+ imputed HM850 probes will be saved as "m.imputed.QC.RData".
+See the output:

 ```{r output from CUE}
 ## Output : DNA methylation matrix